Introduction to Investment Income

 - The investor has earned lower but sufficient returns in bonds as well as mutual funds.

-- The unrealized value of land is considered only for valuation & the investor will not chose to sell instantly.
+- The unrealized value of land is considered only for valuation & the investor will not choose to sell instantly.

 Types of Investment Income